sleipnir/2fa-service-exercise/README.md

   - Implement circuit-breaker for cascade failure treatment.
   - Implement persistence and caching to avoid unnecessary network calls.
   - Include new validations.
+  - Extract sensitive data such as passwords and tokens from property files and store them on a secure medium.
+Vault as an example.

+### Note

+If the external API Token expires please request a new one via email.